DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 socio-economic status group do not exist to the same degree in remote Indigenous Australia.

-Galperin and Girard see potential in microtelcos, defined by Galperin as ‘small-scale telecom operators that combine local entrepreneurship, innovative business models, and low-cost technologies to offer an array of ICT services in areas of little interest to traditional
+Galperin and Bar see potential in microtelcos, defined by Galperin as ‘small-scale telecom operators that combine local entrepreneurship, innovative business models, and low-cost technologies to offer an array of ICT services in areas of little interest to traditional